asedighi/azure_realtime_batch/README.md

 * Integrate with things like log analytics, storage, etc to move the logs, output, etc
 * Pool management - increase/decrease size
 * Error handling and retries for failed tasks
-* Move the hardcoded params to config files

 # How to use (these steps remain the same with the Azure Batch Wrapper)